Rajdp-krmkr/Learning-Web-Development/homework/javascript_homework_1.md

 15. Create a variable `price` and `quantity`, multiply them, and print the total cost.

 ### **Bonus Challenge Questions**
 16. Write a program that calculates the area of a rectangle with `width` and `height` variables.
+(DONE)
+17. Write a program that calculates the area of a circle with `radius` variable using user input from browser.

 ---